MRAlirad/foundry-defi-stablecoin/README.md

 contract Handler is Test {}
 ```

-So, what's one of the first things we want to ensure in our handler?
-How about we tell our framework not to call redeemCollateral unless there's collateral available to redeem.
-Sounds like a sensible condition.
+One of the first things we want to ensure in our handler is to tell our framework not to call redeemCollateral unless there's collateral available to redeem.

 Because our test function calls are being routed through our Handler, the first thing we should do is make sure our Handler has access to the contracts it'll need to call functions on.
 Let's import DSCEngine and DecentralizedStableCoin then set these up in our Handler's constructor